rena-96/curator-ai4mat/README.md

 2. Upload it on Google Colab (you need GPUs)
 3. Open the .ipynb and follow the instructions of the tutorial
 4. Done!

+For any problems, please feel free to contact us, you can find the e-mails in the tutorial paper.